-Parents who wish to appeal the school's application decision must first contact the school Principal.
-The school Principal will disclose any pertinent information pertaining to the decision made.
-The Principal will operate in harmony with the admissions policies of the school in rendering a decision that is consistent with school policy and transparent to the appealing party.
-Parents who are still unsatisfied with the school decision will be given information for contacting the Maritime Conference of the SDA Church Office of Education.
+Parents who wish to appeal the school's application decision must first contact the school principal.
+The school principal will disclose any pertinent information pertaining to the decision made.
+The Admissions Committee will operate in harmony with the admissions policies of the school in rendering a decision that is consistent with school policy and transparent to the appealing party.
+Parents who are still unsatisfied with the school decision will be given information for contacting the Sandy Lake Academy school board.